-Designs will need to be declared by a registered façade consultant and certification confirming that the new elements comply with the requirements of the NCC 2019.
+Designs will need to be declared by a registered façade consultant and certification confirming that the new elements comply with the requirements of the applicable National Construction Code (NCC) used at the time.

 The designer may require on-site testing to support the design certification.
 This may include: